yulangz/rocketmq/RIP-41-RocketMQ-E2E-Test.md

 * Released: no
 ## Background & Motivation
 ### What do we need to do
-* e2e is an essential part of the test environment, we need to add a RocketMQ-e2e repository under ApacheRocketMQ to write e2e use cases
+* e2e is an essential part of the test environment, we need to add a rocketmq-e2e repository under Apache RocketMQ to write e2e use cases
-* The process of adding GitHub Action under the RocketMQ repository, triggering during MergeRequest and Push, including but not limited to unit testing and e2e testing
+* The process of adding GitHub Action under the Apache RocketMQ repository, triggering during Merge Request and Push, including but not limited to unit testing and e2e testing
 ### Why should we do that
 * Supplement the problem that the current e2e test is not sound
 * Resolve possible compatibility issues